Skills + CLI

 Installing the base skill

-The planning skill
+The bundled skill

 remind remember "Chose WebSocket over polling: lower latency, simpler client" \